Scott3142/python-programming/codelabs/part-1.md

 #### Comments

 Source code can be commented to clarify it or to add notes.
-Single-line comments are marked with two slashes `#`.
+Single-line comments are marked with a hash `#`.
 Everything following them on the same line is interpreted as a comment.
 Python does not really have a syntax for multi line comments, so to add a multiline comment you could insert a # for each line.

 Below is an example of a program where both are used.